ninadgns/meal-planner/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any bugs or suggestions.

+## License

+This project is licensed under the MIT License.

 ---

-Thank you for using this project!
-Happy coding!
+Thank you for using NutriCulinary!
+Happy meal planning!